 CPB works at the crossroads of the economic sciences and public policy.

-Literally translated, CPB in Dutch means ‘Central Planning Bureau’.
+Literally translated, CPB stands for ‘Central Planning Bureau’.
 This has been a misnomer from the start, as CPB has never been engaged in economic planning.
 It analyses the effects of current and future government policies.
 Hence, our English name: CPB Netherlands Bureau for Economic Policy Analysis.
 However, because CPB is so well known in the Netherlands, we keep the name our founders gave us.

 CPB is a part of the ministry of Economic Affairs.
 Its director is appointed by the Minister, in consultation with other members of the government.
 However, CPB is fully independent as far as the contents of its work are concerned.
 It also has its own legal mandate and an independent executive and advisory committee.
 This Central Planning Committee (CPC) is currently chaired by Hans Smits.